 In the ever changing business world, you need to be forward thinking if you want to have the potential to be successful.
 If you talk with thriving traders or investors in the Forex market, they will undoubtedly highlight their ability and knowledge of how to predict Forex market.
 Before we proceed, we need to answer the question - what is the Forex market?
 It is a global decentralised market for trading currencies.
 Moreover, it is the largest market in the world, processing trillions of dollars worth of transactions every day.
 The key participants in it are international banks, hedge funds, commercial companies, various central banks and, of course, retail FX brokers and investors.

 Moving back to predicting movements in the market, we acknowledge that a trader must have a thorough comprehension of the factors that can affect the movement of a currency's exchange rate if they want to be successful.
 Remember - there is no ultimate Forex prediction formula - it all depends on your own skills, experiences and commitment to succeeding.
-The five factors you need to understand are:
+The five factors you need to understand are in 2018:

 If you scrupulously trail all events, micro factors and macro factors, you have a much higher chance of success in making your predictions.
 But you should understand that this is not easy.
 There are some sites that offer so-called free Forex predictions, but you should avoid them.
 This article has been prepared to help you apply your FX knowledge by predicting the changing nature of the foreign exchange market in the most appropriate way.